 First, you need to determine WHO you are trying to reach.
-Is your audience millennial women with a high income living downtown and interested in fashion, or is it Gen-X men living in the suburbs with a mid-grade income interested in sports?
+Is your audience Millennial women with a high income living downtown and interested in fashion?
+Are they Gen-X men living in the suburbs with a mid-grade income interested in sports?
+Perhaps they are elderly members living in retirement communities?
 With a good social media strategy, you can pinpoint the ideal client for your business and increase exposure to that niche of people.
 Pinpointing this niche will also affect your next decision: which social media platforms to use.

-Specific people prefer specific platforms, mostly depending on their interests and age.
+Specific people prefer specific social media platforms, mostly depending on their interests and age.
 Determining WHERE to post on the internet depends on the clients your business wishes to reach.

-Tiktok: If your business is trying to target Gen-Z and younger Millennials, TikTok is where to go.
+If your business is trying to target Gen-Z and younger Millennials, TikTok is where to go.
+48% of Americans age 18-29 have used Tiktok before.
+It is the 5th most popular social media among Americans in this age group.
 This app is strictly video content but can grow your engagement and following overnight if you play the algorithm right.